 Annabel Harmsworth, Investment Manager, M&G Real Estate

-The realities of Build to Rent & Private Rented Sector Block Management – The Good, the Bad & the Ugly
+The realities of Build to Rent & Private Rented Sector Block Management – what have been the challenges and what have we learnt for the future from the pandemic?

-What is actually happening on the ground and what are we learning for the future?
+What is actually happening on the ground and how are things evolving?

-Logistics & Management - What is required to make large scale PRS actually work in the UK?
+Logistics & Management - What is required to make large scale PRS actually work in the UK and is the model now fully established?

 What aspects have now emerged as crucial to delivering the best possible scheme & operation?

-How can maximum investment returns best be achieved?
+How can maximum investment returns best be achieved and a strong respected brand?

 Can a genuinely different customer experience be delivered by the professional build to rent operator?